yorkane/lua-resty-xxhash-encode/README.md

 # lua-resty-xxhash
-openresty lua ffi binding for xxhash
+openresty lua ffi binding for xxhash and base64 wraps